The Lake Debate

 These are just a few examples.
 The EIS is full of questions and criticisms.
 It’s really a testament to how the system has failed that these concerns were not given more weight.
 We can now say that water quality has suffered, species have become locally extinct and the concerns repeatedly expressed, particularly by Federal Agencies, were well founded.

 Natural marine ecosystems are productive, resilient and maintenance free.
-Odds are the lake will eventually lose the debate.
+Odds are the lake will ultimately lose the debate.
 But what we’ll end up with remains in doubt.
 So many questions remain.
 Aren’t Federal laws supposed to prevail?
 Aren’t these decisions supposed to employ the best available science?